View all posts filed under 'Liturgy'

 I had a Close Encounter of the Creepy Kind with my iPhone this week.
 This has caused me to pause and reflect on our relationship with all our bright and shiny electronic doodads.

 It happened last Sunday as Eyegal and I attended early service at a local Episcopal parish, as is our habit from time to time.
 It was the First Sunday in Lent (Note to my Baptist and Church of Christ friends: Lent is a 40-day period of repentance preceding Easter.
-It is part of the church calendar, which is actually pretty official and has been around a long, long time–like, several centuries before the founding of the United States–and has more on it besides the date of the Ladies Retreat and the next church-wide potluck.
-It is NOT the little white stuff that you pick off your navy blazer/skirt prior to church, and it’s NOT what you did with your “Come Hither Baby Blue” cosmetic-tinted contact lens to your BFF back in 10th grade, although we didn’t call them BFsF back then).
+It is part of the church calendar, which is actually pretty official and has been around a long, long time–like, several centuries before the founding of the United States–and has more on it besides the date of the Ladies Retreat and the next church-wide potluck.… Read the rest

 Ashes to Ashes, Dust to Dust